fazibear/puddleofcode/content/story/2023-08-27-how-to-generate-git-commit-message-using-ai.md

 Let's look at [huggingface](https://huggingface.co/models)!

-There it is: https://huggingface.co/mamiksik/T5-commit-message-generation but there is no docs :( But if you'll look deeper you'll find https://huggingface.co/spaces/mamiksik/commit-message-generator
+There it is: https://huggingface.co/mamiksik/T5-commit-message-generation but there are no documentation :( But if you'll look deeper you'll find https://huggingface.co/spaces/mamiksik/commit-message-generator

 We can use this https://huggingface.co/spaces/mamiksik/commit-message-generator/blob/main/app.py with a little modifications.